-the effective date has no direct relevance to the subject of the measure under consideration.
+on by the presiding officer.
+41 Stated differently, the timing of the effective date has no direct relevance to the subject of the measure under consideration.
 Therefore, amendments of this type can always be presumed to be germane to the subject of the measure which they purport to amend.
+42